 So, which one is suitable for you?

 You can choose Wix in case you need a small website, without any specific features.
 For example, if you are a newbie makeup artist and just need to show customers your portfolio and your contact number, this website builder will be good enough for you.
+Remember, you can move all your content from Wix to WordPress anytime in an automated way using our service.
+Check how it works!

 If you have bigger plans on the site, you should better choose between Squarespace and WordPress.
 This decision depends on your needs.
-If you are okay with the limit, want to pay under $10/month and don’t make too many efforts – Squarespace can be the right decision.
+If you are okay with the limit, want to pay under $10/month, and don’t make too many efforts – Squarespace can be the right decision.

 In case you want a completely flexible, fully controlled website, which allows you to add many plugins and own modifications – WordPress is a perfect choice.
 Even Neil Patel said he prefer WordPress because it is the most customizable and SEO-friendly.